scharfmn/desnos/README.md

 # Desnos: Language Events

-## An Experiment in Free-Tier Poetry Pegagogy
+## an Experiment in Free-Tier Poetry Pegagogy

 ### adapted for the classroom by Vivek Narayanan